UncleRus/MultiOSD/doc/source/lowlevel/options.rst

 MLERT
 -----

 RSSI emulation threshold.
 Minimal pulse width of input channel, us.
-Works only when :ref:`o-mlert` = 1.
+Used only when :ref:`o-mlert` = 1.
 Typical value is **~900**

 +--------+---------+